zqfang/GSEApy/docs/index.rst

 6. The ``biomart`` module helps you convert gene ids using BioMart API.

-GSEAPY could be used for **RNA-seq, ChIP-seq, Microarry** data.
+GSEApy could be used for **RNA-seq, ChIP-seq, Microarry** data.
 It's used for convenient GO enrichments and produce **publishable quality figures** in python.

 The full ``GSEA`` is far too extensive to describe here; see